 His photographs are exhibited in galleries and private collections in Paris, London, Berlin, Brussels, New York, San Francisco, Auckland.

-JF Robert has been based for twenty years on the famous Saint-Louis Island in Paris, at the very heart of Parisian cultural life.
-Over this period his apartment became an artists’ hub and he organized more than two hundred concerts and exhibitions.
+JF Robert has been based for twenty years on the Saint-Louis Island in Paris.
+Over this period his place became an artists’ hub and he organized several hundreds of concerts and exhibitions.

 From 2005 he travelled extensively over the world and took up residence in New Zealand in 2011, sharing his time between Europe and NZ.

 JF Robert has founded Piano on Tour, with the aim of making classical music more accessible, and Space Between, an artist retreat and space for creativity at the gate of the Abel Tasman National Park, New Zealand.